jectrafts/Simple-AR-glasses/readme.md

  i myself have made a onscreen keyboard i have uploaded the code but i havent uploaded a demo cause its a bit hard to record thats also why the time image is a bit blurry its pretty hard to get on camera but look pretty good while wearing

-##  Tip : change these variables underlined to 20 or 30 to make it fit on screen
+##  Tip : change these constants underlined to 20 or 30 to make it fit on screen

    display.setCursor( <ins> 10 </ins> , 10);